-Visit our online application to apply for Fall 2016 or future term.
+Visit our online application to apply to Graduate School.

 Submit Application Materials

-After submitting your online application and paying your application fee, begin submitting your supporting materials to complete your application.
+After submitting your online application and paying your application fee, begin submitting your supporting materials electronically.

 To submit test scores, contact the testing agency to request that scores be sent to Colorado State University (use institution code 4075).